"*" indicates required fields

 When making a claim for nerve damage you have certain time limits to adhere to.
 A common law claim needs to be commenced within three years from the date your injury was suffered.
 If you were injured prior to your 18th birthday, the three year common law time limit commences from the date you turn 18, so you have until your 21st birthday to commence your claim.

 If you have been injured in the workplace you must formally report your nerve damage accident to your employer as soon as possible, with your WorkCover claim lodged within six months of your accident.
-Read more about time limits associated with nerve damage here.
+Read more about time limits associated with nerve damage in our guide.

 If you have suffered nerve damage, speak to our compensation lawyers about making a personal injury claim for general damages and make sure you achieve the outcome you deserve.